 Joe Biden is a famously innocuous public figure.
 His memeability is unexpected.

 Since the 2015–16 “Deplorables” era of Trump memeing, images produced by his supporters have evoked the former president as a testosterone-fueled Rambo-style warrior, boldly riding tanks or giant bald eagles toward a hyperbolic victory over the libs, flags waving.
-This kind of imagery has always served Trump and his supporters well, across levels of online fluency.
+This kind of imagery has always served far-right agitators well, across levels of online fluency.
 That’s because so much of their ideology and methodology involves coded language, dog whistles, and a grandiose aesthetic that melds easily with the kind of humor you can never be sure is real.
 It works whether you read it ironically or not.

 By contrast, Joe Biden’s image in internet culture has long been malleable.
 While serving as vice president during the Obama administration, the internet embraced him as a fun-loving, relatable sidekick.
 The Onion famously popularized a parodied, souped-up version of Biden colloquially known as “Diamond Joe” — an everyman in a ponytail who liked Dude Things like motorcycles, tinkering with his Trans Am, and cooling his heels in Mexico for a while.